codeZeilen/rosetta-test/ports/spec.md

 ### Optional mechanisms
 - Warning when placeholders are not defined
 - Proposing snippets to fill placeholders quickly
-- Selecting/excluding tests and capabilities (only, exclude for tests and capabilities)
+- Selecting/excluding tests and capabilities (only, exclude for tests and capabilities) to denote that a certain features is not supported at all
-- Expected failures
+- Expected failures to denote that a feature should be supported but is currently not passing the marked tests
 - Integration with host test runner